The Art of LEDs

 Clear - A clear lens lets a bit more light through.
 For our brightest bulbs, a clear lens is sometimes too bright and can often create a hotspots (particularly in the backbox).
 When used in general illumination, you may get some haloing effects on the plastics.
 This may be good or bad, depending on the look you’re going for.

 No lens - As bright as the clear lens, but without the haloing.
-This is only an option on a few of our bulbs (1SMD, and 4SMD), and is most commonly used in general illumination where the player won’t have a direct line of sight to the bulb.
+This is only an option on a few of our bulbs (1SMD, and 4SMD).
 Can cause hotspots, particularly when used in the backbox.
+These are great for very tight spots, like start button lights.
 Honestly, if you never bother to explore any of our no lens bulbs, you should still be able to sleep soundly at night.

 Oh right, what does SMD mean?
 Sorry to have jumped ahead, we’ll tackle brightness next.